Human fertilization: Fertilization age

-Fertilization is the event most commonly used to mark the beginning point in descriptions of prenatal development of the embryo or fetus.
-The resultant age is known as fertilization age, fertilizational age, conceptional age, embryonic age, fetal age or (intrauterine) developmental (IUD) age.
+Fertilization is the event most commonly used to mark the beginning point of life, in descriptions of prenatal development of the embryo or fetus.
+The resultant age is known as fertilization age, conceptional age, embryonic age, fetal age or (intrauterine) developmental (IUD) age.

 Gestational age, in contrast, takes the beginning of the last menstrual period (LMP) as the start point.
 By convention, gestational age is calculated by adding 14 days to fertilization age and vice versa.

 Fertilization though usually occurs within a day of ovulation, which, in turn, occurs on average 14.6 days after the beginning of the preceding menstruation (LMP).
 There is also considerable variability in this interval, with a 95% prediction interval of the ovulation of 9 to 20 days after menstruation even for an average woman who has a mean LMP-to-ovulation time of 14.6.
 In a reference group representing all women, the 95% prediction interval of the LMP-to-ovulation is 8.2 to 20.5 days.

 The average time to birth has been estimated to be 268 days (38 weeks and two days) from ovulation, with a standard deviation of 10 days or coefficient of variation of 3.7%.

 Fertilization age is sometimes used postnatally (after birth) as well to estimate various risk factors.
 For example, it is a better predictor than postnatal age for risk of intraventricular hemorrhage in premature babies treated with extracorporeal membrane oxygenation.